HL7/uv-lab-rep-ig/input/pagecontent/status-mgmt.md

 This stage could be expressed in the Observation resource using a status code, as described in the table below.
 The allowed state transitions are reported in the following State machine diagram.

 It is responsibility of the system curating the report to keep consistency between the statuses of the report and those of the single results.
-(See

 |Lvl|Code|Display|Definition|